tamimhasandev/partytown/readme.txt

 == Support ==
 If you encounter any issues or need support, please reach out to us at support@tamimhasan.com.

+== Frequently Asked Questions ==

+= How do I enable PartyTown? =

+Go to the WordPress admin dashboard, navigate to **Settings > PartyTown**, and check the box to enable the PartyTown Library.
+Then save your settings.

+== Upgrade Notice ==

+= 1.0.0 =
+Initial release of PartyTown plugin for WordPress.

 == Changelog ==

 = 1.0.0 =
 - Initial release of the PartyTown plugin for WordPress.
 - Added script optimization for third-party scripts using Web Workers.

+== Donate ==
+Support the development of PartyTown by buying me a coffee: https://buymeacoffee.com/tamimhasan